---Arrive at least 5 minutes early to the studio (this is a good rule all of the time, really!).
+--Arrive at least 5 minutes before your class.
 We start our classes promptly, so make sure to leave yourself time to park, get settled and change your shoes.

 *If you really want dance shoes and don't want to make a big investment right away, you can make any smooth, flat-soled shoe into a dance shoe using the suede DIY kits sold here.
 Please only use the suede products, as the "Low Friction" products sold on the same site are too dangerously slick for our floor.

 Most of our beginner classes start with a super simple movement warm-up (basically just bouncing and walking to the beat of the music), followed by detailed break-down of the basic steps used in partnered swing dancing.
 You'll get lots of practice doing these steps on your own before you try them with a partner.

 Don't have your own partner?
 That's no problem!
 In all of our regular group classes, we rotate partners constantly throughout the class.
 This means that all students will get a chance to dance with everyone in the class and no one will be left out because they can't bring a partner.
 This is a really fun aspect of a social dance class: meeting new people!

 (Are you attending a group class but only want to dance with your partner?
 In order to maintain a good learning environment and to keep our classes inclusive for those without a partner, we do ask everyone to give it a try just once.
 Afterwards, if you find it really, really doesn't work for you, please talk to us after class and we can figure out a way to accommodate you & your partner.)